Does Health Insurance Cover Therapy?

 4. Group Therapy

 Group therapy involves sessions with multiple individuals who share similar concerns or goals.
-Insurance coverage for group therapy varies, so it’s important to check your policy for specific details on coverage and any limitations.
+Insurance coverage for group therapy varies, so you must check your policy for specific details on Coverage and any limitations.

 Maximizing Your Insurance Coverage for Therapy